What is Knob and Tube Wiring?

-Disadvantages of Knob and Tube Wiring
+Dangers and Disadvantages of Knob and Tube Wiring

 - Insulation companies cannot insulate your home with knob and tube wiring.
 The wiring is run between joists with air space to dissipate heat.
 When insulation, whether it’s blown in or standard pink insulation is surrounding the old wiring, it can overheat and potentially cause a fire hazard.
 The insulation company will require an electrician to inspect all wiring to confirm that there is no concealed knob and tube.
 If knob and tube wiring is found; it must be rewired to the standard set forth in the 2014 NEC (National Electrical Code).

 - Knob and tube was never meant to last 100+ years.
 Homeowners sometimes take out the proper 15 amp or 20 amp fuse and install a 30 amp fuse because they do not have enough power.
 Yes, this will prevent your fuse from blowing but it creates a fire hazard.
 The knob and tube wiring that is now over-fused was not meant to carry such a high current and the wire insulation can begin to break down.

 - Squirrels, mice and other critters seem to love the insulation on this knob and tube wiring style.
 These pests can can leave bare copper wire exposed.

 - Knob and tube wiring system does not incorporate a ground.
 The ground wire on any circuit is the most important wire, as it is there for safety.
 Also, some electronic equipment requires a ground to operate correctly.